About Kristen Hubert: A Creative Business Owner’s Story

 I found the idea to run this sort of business from a blog post that emphasised the flexibility of being able to do it all at home and outside 9-5 hours.
 Perfect for fitting around raising my babies.

-I then moved on to several paid courses which are frankly what really gave me the tools and confidence I needed to take the leap.
 I did also think – some of this info would have been so helpful when I was running my previous business! – but I’ll get back to that….

 Upcycling is my Superpower